ray-mak/betstats_scraper/README.md

 Fourth commit - I created a separate file to collect data on a fighters ROI on when they're an underdog and when they're a favorite.
 This will be added to the main scraper file.

 Fifth commit - I updated the userstats.py and fighterstats.py to scrape all the data that was created by scraper.py.
 I decided not to integrate it into the scraper.py function to keep things more organized.

+Sixth commit - structured the layout for the page.
+Fetch the data and present it with React.